MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. In section [Commit the failover](#commit-the-failover), select your Recovery Services vault deployed in the primary - for example, *recovery-service-vault-eastus-mjg022624*.
 1. In the Traffic Manager profile, you should see that endpoint *myPrimaryEndpoint* becomes *Online* and endpoint *myFailoverEndpoint* becomes *Degraded*.
 1. In section [Re-protect the failover site](#re-protect-the-failover-site):
-   1. The primary region is your failover site and active, you should you should re-protect it in your secondary region.
+   1. The primary region is your failover site and active, you should re-protect it in your secondary region.
    1. Clean up resource deployed in your secondary region - for example, resources deployed in *was-cluster-westus-mjg022624*.
    1. Use the same steps in the [Set up disaster recovery for the cluster using Azure Site Recovery](#set-up-disaster-recovery-for-the-cluster-using-azure-site-recovery) for protecting the primary region in the secondary region, except:
       1. Skipping steps in **Create a Recovery Services vault** as you created one before - for example, *recovery-service-vault-westus-mjg022624*.